big-ab-games/robo-instructus-blog/_posts/2020-05-24-the-otf-journey.md

 ## Drawing cubic beziers
 Enventually I did solve those issues and got rusttype working using ttf-parser, but the cubic bezier problem remained.
 I realised I just didn't understand rusttype's rasterization code.
 I'd written regression tests for it, benchmarks to track performance.
 I'd optimised it by removing hashing.
 But I'd never _really_ understood exactly what it was really doing.

 This is a problem if I want to try to draw a more complex curve.
 I started looking around elsewhere to see if this problem has been solved by cleverer people.
-I remembered reading about [font-rs](https://github.com/raphlinus/font-rs) and it's fast rasterization.
+I remembered reading about [font-rs](https://github.com/raphlinus/font-rs) and its fast rasterization.
 When I dug into the code I found it didn't support cubic curves either, but it was much smaller & nicer code compared with rusttype's rasterization.
 I mean I didn't understand it 100% either, but at least there was _less_ of it.

 Rusttype was initially based on a c library [stb_truetype](https://github.com/nothings/stb/blob/master/stb_truetype.h) and I was also aware that this lib now supported otf.
 So I figured there must be some cubic curve logic in there somewhere...
 Yes what's this `stbtt__tesselate_cubic` that seems kinda cubic-y.
 If I squinted in the right way I could kinda see what it was doing too.
 It recursively approximated a cubic curve into lines.